kylxbn/kmus/README.md

 - Keeps music tags but discards embedded album art.
 Avoid duplication of data when you can save it as one single album art image file.
 - Will not encode and copy a file if the origin file has not changed since last encoding (also applies to album art)
 - The database is a simple JSON file so you can edit it easily.
 No proprietary data storage here.
+- Will automatically remove files and folders in the destination folder that is not in the JSON database.
+    - This will of course not remove album art
+    - This will ignore folders in `iroot` that are in the `ignore_root` config setting because sometimes you just have to have those.
+- Will accept both video and audio files.
+    - Will convert the video file to audio only in case you do feed it a vidoe file.

 ### Usage